More results...

 Note: Never forget to set the ‘Classification of’ property to either ‘Subjects’ or ‘Other Classifications’ when adding a new Classification—this is essential for the hierarchy to function correctly.

-- Create a structure for your classifications
+Create a structure for your classifications

-To add a new Classification to your Curriculum Structure, first determine its appropriate place within the hierarchy—for example, under a specific Year or Semester.
+To add a new Classification to your Curriculum Structure, first determine its appropriate place within the hierarchy, for example, under a specific _Year_ or _Semester_.

 Once the target level is identified, click the Add button.